Amanda Meehan named citizen of the year | Dandenong Star Journal

 Four living treasures Be Ha, Natalie Irvine, Patricia Ockwell and Joe Rechichi were also named at an Australia Day awards ceremony at Springvale Town Hall.

-Ms Meehan was recognised for her help for children and families via Surrogacy Australia, as well as volunteering at Darren Reserve Kindergarten and Keysborough Cricket Club.
+Ms Meehan was recognised for her help for children and families via Surrogacy Australia, as well as volunteering at Darren Reserve Kindergarten and Silverton Cricket Club.

 Alice Ho was crowned as Young Leader of the Year.